lesphere/drjit/docs/textures.rst

 Dr.Jit further provides the ability to perform texture sampling on array types, with the Python interface exposing half, single and double-precision floating-point textures in 1, 2 and 3 dimensions.
-A tensor can be supplied to initialize these textures
+Tensors can be supplied to initialize these textures

 .. code-block:: python